corpus-io/tokenize.it-smart-contracts/docs/price.md

 # Price

-The price definition used in PersonalInvite.sol and PublicFundraising.sol is not very intuitive.
+The price definition used in PrivateOffer.sol and PublicFundraising.sol is not very intuitive.
 Therefore, it is explained here for reference whenever needed.

 ## Terms used